 So-called “statutory disqualification” is unquestionably a punitive and even career-killing penalty for a financial adviser so tagged by the Financial Industry Regulatory Authority.

-As we have noted in prior select blog posts at the California Century Law Group (with multiple offices spanning the state), FINRA is the agency arm operating under the umbrella of the U.S. Securities and Exchange Commission that regulates most of the country’s brokerage firms and money advisers.
+As we have noted in prior select blog posts at the California Century Law Group, LLP (with multiple offices spanning the state), FINRA is the agency arm operating under the umbrella of the U.S. Securities and Exchange Commission that regulates most of the country’s brokerage firms and money advisers.
 An adverse result in a disciplinary hearing can yield stark consequences for an individual alleged to have committed fraud or other wrongdoing against a customer.

 The statutory disqualification sanction was levied by FINRA upon one California financial adviser for alleged wrongful actions taken during his representation of one client.
 Disqualification essentially barred him from further practice by precluding his association with another FINRA member firm.